liatrio/pact-playground/README.md

    - **Implementation**: Set up a webhook to notify the consumer's system whenever a new provider version is deployed.
    - **Benefits**: Reduces manual intervention and speeds up the feedback loop, ensuring robust integration.

-4. **Environment Change Notification**
-   - **Purpose**: Notify both consumer and provider teams when a contract is moved to a new environment (e.g., from staging to production).
-   - **Action**: Trigger environment-specific tests or deployments.
-   - **Implementation**: Use webhooks to automate environment-specific workflows.
-   - **Benefits**: Ensures that both sides are aware of environment changes, reducing the risk of deployment issues.

 ### Starting with the Provider Side

 This example demonstrates starting with the provider side of bi-directional contract testing, inspired by the [Stoplight blog](https://blog.stoplight.io/bi-directional-contract-testing-a-basic-guide-to-api-contract-testing-compatibilities).

 1. The provider creates their OpenAPI specification (OAS) by hand or using a code generator tool.
-This specification is the Provider Contract.
+This specification is the provider contract.

     ℹ️ **Note:** *In this example, FastAPI is used, a Python framework with built-in OpenAPI support.*

-2. The provider tests the Provider Contract using a functional API testing tool (such as ReadyAPI or Postman).
+2. The provider tests the consumer contract using a functional API testing tool (such as ReadyAPI or Postman).
+The assumption here is the consumer contract exists, if it doesn't this step is optional.

     ```shell
     rye test -- --junitxml=results.xml